Stefan Arestis, the co-founder of the gay travel blog Nomadic Boys, joins our hosts on today’s super kawaii Tokyo episode.

 Tokyo is an extremely safe and welcoming city for LGBT travellers.
 Head to Shinjuku’s Ni-Chōme neighbourhood, where the world’s highest concentration of gay bars await!

 As mentioned in the episode, most gay bars in Tokyo are extremely small and more intended for local patrons.
 However, that doesn’t mean you’re not welcome.
 Join a gay nightlife tour to grapple with the often misunderstood Tokyo gay scene, such as the ones offered by Out Asia Travel.
-Or consider our Japan: Kyoto to Tokyo gay tour!
+Or consider our Japan: Osaka, Kyoto & Tokyo gay tour!

 Uncle Awkward – A small Japanese gay whisky bar.
 Either use a translation app to communicate with staff or join one of the previously mentioned nightlife tours through Out Asia Travel.